yogevshalmon/allsat-circuits/README.md

 ## How to use the tool

-The tool gets as an input AIGER file, and outputs all the satisfying partial input assignment in DNF.
+HALL recive as an input an AIGER file (ascii or binary), The AIGER file should describe a Combinational Circuit containing only **one** output.

-The AIGER file should describe a Combinational Circuit containing only **one** output.
+HALL assume that the circuit output must evalute to 1, and enumerate all the solution to the inputs were the output still evalute to 1.

-HALL assume that the circuit output must evalute to 1, and enumerate all the solution to the inputs such that the output still evalute to 1.
+For each assignment, the value of an input variable v can either be 1 (positive), 0 (negative) or x (*don't-care*), where we describe the assignment by providing a cube (conjunction of literals), where the sign of the variable (v or -v) correspond to the value (1 or 0 respectively) in the current assignment while don't-care values are not included.

-Each assignment the value of each input variable v can either be v (positive), -v (negative) or x (*don't-care*), while don't-care values doesnt need to be include in the assignment.
+In the AIGER format variables are described with non negative integers (literals), where even numbers represent positive variables and odd numbers represent a negated variable, where the inputs are always positive (even).

-The variable polarity is with respect to the input *index*, meaning for input with literal 2 the variable value in the assignment can be either 1, -1 or x.
+HALL represent variables with respect to their *index*, meaning for variable with literal 2 the variable value in the assignment can be either 1, -1 or none, which represent that the variable was assigned X. (recall that HALL only enumerate the circuit's inputs)

 For example consider the next AIGER model describing a simple AND gate:

 ```
-aag 4 2 0 1 1
+aag 3 2 0 1 1
 2
 4
 6